IgorSuvalov/Credit-Defaults/README.md

 # 2) Build and run everything with Docker Compose
 docker-compose up --build

-# 3) Run the notebook to train and log the model in MLflow (uncomment pytorch in requirements.txt first)
+# 3) Run the notebook to train and log the model in MLflow (uncomment PyTorch in requirements.txt first)
-jupyter notebook Notebooks/Notebook.ipynb
+Jupyter Notebook Notebooks/Notebook.ipynb
 http://localhost:5000 #to check the model run ID

 # 4) Access the apps